finbourne/lusid-sdk-python-preview/sdk/docs/WorkspaceApi.md

 # **create_shared_item**
 > WorkspaceItem create_shared_item(workspace_name, workspace_item_creation_request=workspace_item_creation_request)

-[EARLY ACCESS] CreateSharedItem: Create a new item in a shared workspace.
+[EXPERIMENTAL] CreateSharedItem: Create a new item in a shared workspace.

 Create a new item in a shared workspace.